 Merchandising That Responds to Generational Shifts

-Retail has been experiencing a major shift in demographics over the past few years.
+Retail has been experiencing a major demographic shift in recent years.
 While retail has always been about knowing your customer; in the last number of years that rule has become more critical than ever.
 Understanding customer preferences along socioeconomic lines is a given but factors associated with an aging population are creating a significant disparity in generational related shopping habits.
 These differences must be understood in order to keep retail offers focused and relevant.

 As is often the case, brick and mortar retailers are more restricted in how they merchandise to these variables.
 However, a good understanding of the basic shifts goes a long way in helping to develop effective merchandising strategies.
 Below is an info-graphic that compares and contrasts the shopping behavior of baby boomers with millennials.